-- 25% VTI: Vanguard Total Stock Market
+- Vanguard U.S. Total Stock Market Index ETF (VTI)

 Why they recommend these options

-- iShares U.S. Corporate Bonds ETF (LQD)
+- iShares Corporate Bond Index ETF (LQD)

-- Vanguard Total International Bonds ETF (BNDX)
+- Vanguard Total International Bond Index ETF (BNDX)

 Why they recommend these options

+In this Betterment review, I have to provide a common sense reminder.
 Like all market investments, Betterment’s stock and bond investments are subject to market risk.
 If the markets are up, your balance will likely grow.
 When markets go down, your balance will likely shrink.
 You have no guarantees and Betterment is not a FDIC insured savings account.

 Over the very long term, historically, stock market investments have tended to outperform less-risky investments, such as bonds.
 Both investments have historically outperformed cash equivalents such as a savings account.
-But prices and the value of your account may fluctuate widely, and you could lose money, even over a long time horizon.
+But the value of your account may fluctuate widely, and you could lose money, even over a long time horizon.

 At times when prices are down, it is often best to be patient and take the opportunity to add more money to your account rather than to withdraw money when your securities are worth less.
 You want to be selling investments when they’re up, not when they’re down.